imyanuarginting/Wetection/README.md

-# Hello There👋, We Are Alphazero 1 Galenus
+# Hello There👋, We Are Galenus from Alphazero 1

 <p align="center">
   <a href="https://tenor.com/">